 Josh Allen is the most polarizing prospect in the 2018 NFL draft.
-The Wyoming quarterback is being mocked by ESPN’s Mel Kiper to be the #1 pick in the draft, while many others believe he shouldn’t even be selected in the top 10.
+The Wyoming quarterback is being mocked by ESPN’s Mel Kiper to be the #1 pick, while many others believe he shouldn’t even be selected in the top 10.
 He measured at 6’5, 233 lbs at the NFL combine and that combination of size and his athleticism make him a scouts dream.
 On the other hand, the quarterback was statistically awful last season in a weak Mountain West conference.
 Allen completed 56% of his passes and threw 16 touchdowns compared to six interceptions.
 His best games all came against lower level teams, such as Gardner Webb and Texas State.
-He only played against 2 power five teams in 2017, Oregon and Iowa, and combined for a 50% completion rate, a touchdown and three interceptions in his teams biggest games.
+He only played against 2 power five teams in 2017 and combined for a 50% completion rate, a touchdown and three interceptions in his teams biggest games.

 When looking at his game splits you can see how badly Allen struggled when playing against quality opponents.
 Outside of a great bowl game performance against Central Michigan, he was awful against winning teams.
 One thing to consider, though, is how bad the rest of the Wyoming roster is.
 Allen sat out the last game of the Cowboys regular season against a terrible San Jose St. team and a 7 win Wyoming team fell to their lesser foes.